szbergeron/luma/SEMANTICS.md

 in `Some` for convenience, since it's incredibly rare to want to *remove* the provided definition for some attribute when you can just overwrite it otherwise, and this behavior closely matches default initialization syntax for many other languages.

+Notes later:

+I need to split out static types and dynamic types, but am not entirely sure how to nicely do this split.

+Static types still need the ability to implement traits, where the value is stored with the static type and the code is conceptually stored with the trait.
+I'm not sure if I want traits on static types to be treated like "types" themselves, though, with conceptually an immutable "dyn" hold when casted.

+I may actually split the code for an individual type (the core impl, with no external trait specifier) away from the type itself, keeping value separate from code for static types even within the type system.
+I'll need to make sure that imports happen at the same time here, but that should be doable.